deyvedvm/algorithms-java/README.md

 - Counting substring occurrences in a string first Approach (11 in 111 occurs 1 time)
 - Counting substring occurrences in a string second Approach (11 in 111 occurs 2 times)

+### NumberUtils

+- Sum of Integers
+- Sum of Integers with stream reduce

 ### Tree

 ### Vector